roadrunner-server/docs/queues/amqp.md

 To install and configure the RabbitMQ, use the corresponding [documentation page](https://www.rabbitmq.com/download.html).

+{% hint style="info" %}
+Every messages pushed to the RabbitMQ server uses the publiser confirms.
+This means that the message is only considered as sent when the server confirms it.
+This is a reliable way to ensure that the message is delivered to the server.
+{% endhint %}

 After that, you should configure the connection to the server in the `amqp` section.
 This configuration section contains exactly one `addr` key with a [connection DSN](https://www.rabbitmq.com/uri-spec.html).
 The `TLS` configuration sits in the `amqp.tls` section and consists of the following options: